Cursed Tombstone of Elephant Hunter Major Thomas William Rogers

 Loading...

-Major Thomas William Rogers is a British who served in then Ceylon in mid 19th century and is credited for killing the highest number of elephants in Sri Lanka, over 1400 by some counts (Storey, 1907) and over 2000 (Grylls, 1848) by other counts.
-As if cursed for this mighty slaughter, he was killed by lightning and this tombstone has too been struck by lightning several times (Cave, 1904).
+Major Thomas William Rogers was a British officer who served in Ceylon during the mid-19th century and is infamous for having killed the most elephants in Sri Lanka’s history; reports vary, attributing over 1,400 kills to him (Storey, 1907), while others suggest the number exceeded 2,000 (Grylls, 1848).
+As though punished for this mass slaughter, Rogers himself met a dramatic end: he was killed by lightning, and intriguingly, his tombstone has also been struck by lightning multiple times (Cave, 1904).

-He calmly stretched his right arm, pointed at Major Rogers, and delivered the following sentence “White sahib, thine hour is drawing near; thou hast persisted in slaying the bodies and disturbing the souls of our sacred brothers; the measure of thine iniquities is full, and thou shalt be consumed by the lightning of heaven before thou canst raise thine accursed weapon for another act of sacrilege
+A particularly ominous incident took place in January 1845.
+According to Hensoldt (1895), Rogers had invited several coffee planters from the Morawala Korale area for a hunt.
+As they set out from Badulla along the Minneriya road, they passed an ancient stupa nestled among a grove of Bo trees.
+There, they encountered an elderly Buddhist monk, who pointed solemnly at Rogers and declared, “White sahib, thine hour is drawing near; thou hast persisted in slaying the bodies and disturbing the souls of our sacred brothers; the measure of thine iniquities is full, and thou shalt be consumed by the lightning of heaven before thou canst raise thine accursed weapon for another act of sacrilege.”

 In Memory of